That supposed “bonus” you received from an online forex trading site was a gimmick to prevent you from withdrawing your funds.

 “What,” you say, “the bonus isn’t real?”
 Oh it’s real.
 A real trap.
 By accepting the bonus, you agree to a set of restrictions so abstruse, so convoluted that your average lawyer would have difficulty deciphering and applying it.

 The fine details vary considerably from one broker to another.
 In any case, the broker probably won’t tell you about them beforehand.
 If you look for them you’ll be hard pressed to find them.
 If they’re posted on the broker’s site, they’ll be hidden in the small print on the “Terms & Conditions” page along with a lot of legalese you may not even understand.

 But the bottom line is that before you can withdraw the bonus your have to use it in trading.
 A lot of it.
 You might need to trade upwards of $1,000 for every single dollar of bonus money you get.
 Even without the broker gaming the system, if you trade that amount you are almost statistically guaranteed to lose the rest of your money at some point.
 But the nastier brokers won’t even take that chance.
 They’ll make sure your account tanks.
 That way, if they’re convincing enough, you’ll never even think to go after them.
 You’ll just think you made a bad investment.
 Which is exactly what they want you to think.

 If, however, you try to withdraw your balance when it’s still in the black you’ll discover just how trapped you are.
 Your whole account is encumbered and you just watch helplessly as it slides lower and lower, unable to get your money out.
 You’re in the bonus spiderweb, and the more you struggle, the more tightly it grips you.

 If you’re a victim of an online investment scam, contact MyChargeBack today for a free fund recovery consultation.
-We’re an American company with a global reach.
-Working opposite over 750 banks, we have helped clients on every continent recover millions of dollars in funds that they thought were lost for good.
+We’re an American financial services firm with a global reach.
+Working opposite over 800 banks, we have helped clients on every continent recover millions of dollars in funds that they thought were lost for good.